Part 6: Using Terrain, Chains, and Constellations

 3. Enter 25 ft in the Height Above Ground field in the Position panel.

-4. Click Apply to accept your changes and to keep the Properties Browser open.
+4. Click Apply to confirm your change and to keep the Properties Browser open.

-Defining an azimuth-elevation mask for analysis
+Using an azimuth-elevation mask in your analysis

 Using the azimuth-elevation (AzEl) mask is another way of using analytical terrain in your analysis.
 The AzElMask properties, which are a part of the Basic properties for facilities, places and targets, enable you to define an AzEl mask for the facility, place, or target.
 When computing the AzEl Mask from terrain, terrain blockage is only modeled up to the ground distance specified by the maximum range that was considered when generating the mask.
 If the AzEl Mask constraint is used when doing access to an object, and the ground distance to the object is larger than the maximum range that was considered when computing the mask, then the mask may fail to correctly model the terrain blockage.
 The AzEl Mask constraint leverages a provided or computed AzEl Mask to determine visibility.
 The mask may be computed from terrain information to be representative of terrain-based visibility restrictions.